The Barrister Who Carried Welsh Liberalism Through Its Leanest Years

 Europe and the Evolution of Caution

-By 1975, the referendum year, he treated the question with a lawyer’s concern for legitimacy, arguing in Commons debate that a referendum was consistent with parliamentary sovereignty, Parliament could not bind itself, yet government would be politically bound by the electorate’s decision. (source 6) Europe, in other words, was not only economics, it was also constitutional settlement, public consent, and the moral authority of the state.
+By 1975, the referendum year, he approached the question with a lawyer’s concern for legitimacy, arguing in Commons debate that a referendum was compatible with parliamentary sovereignty, Parliament could not bind itself, yet government would be politically bound by the electorate’s decision. (source 6)

+Europe, in other words, was not only a question of economics, it was also a question of constitutional settlement, public consent, and the moral authority of the state.
 In later life his tone softened, and his anxieties shifted towards the political consequences of strident Euroscepticism and the wider return of self-glorifying nationalism.
-The Guardian obituary captures that late perspective explicitly, linking his outlook to the experience of minority culture and a distrust of chauvinist political myth-making. (source 5)
+The Guardian obituary captures that later perspective explicitly, linking his outlook to the experience of minority culture and a distrust of chauvinist political myth-making. (source 5)

 1979 and the End of a Century

-The convergence of the 1979 devolution referendum and the general election proved decisive.
-Wales rejected devolution overwhelmingly, 79.7 percent voting “No” across the country. (source 7) In Powys, the “No” vote was even higher, 81.3 percent. (source 8) Those figures matter because they show the scale of the wall Hooson, and Welsh devolutionists generally, were trying to climb.
-In 1979, this was not a narrow failure, it was a national repudiation. (source 7)
+Those figures matter because they show the scale of the obstacle Hooson, and Welsh devolutionists more generally, were trying to overcome.
+In 1979 this was not a narrow failure, but a national repudiation. (source 7)

-Soon after, in the 1979 general election, Hooson lost Montgomeryshire, ending nearly a century of Liberal representation in the constituency. (source 1) The symbolism was profound.
+Soon afterwards, in the 1979 general election, Hooson lost Montgomeryshire, ending nearly a century of Liberal representation in the constituency. (source 1) The symbolism was profound.
 The rural Liberal chain that had once defined Welsh political life was broken, and the county’s political identity entered a different era.

 Yet his public life did not end in defeat.
 He was elevated to the House of Lords later that year, where his legal expertise and civil libertarian instincts found a natural arena, and where he continued to take part in debates on law, procedure, and public policy. (source 2)